Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 The show was over and apart from some nearby sirens at one point it had been pretty uneventful.
 Vemik was still up the tree, showing off for a group of kids who had turned up once the cameras were gone, and the Singer was talking with some bead-wearing crystal-healing hippy type women who’d seemingly appeared out of nowhere…

 Julian had done some shirtless tree-monkeying himself, and there would definitely be some B-roll footage of that in the news cycle.
-As much as he hated to admit it, there was a certain utility to him attracting attention to the cause, so if that meant monkey fun in the trees and jumping around like a flea, then well...he’d do that, and he’d have enjoyed himself anyway.
+As much as he hated to admit it, there was a certain utility to him attracting attention to the cause, so if that meant monkey fun in the trees and jumping around like a flea, then well... he’d do that, and he’d have enjoyed himself anyway.

 Still.
 He’d wondered where Hoeff wandered off to.
 Now the smaller man was back, and Julian had a sneaky suspicion he’d got in some trouble.
 He was wearing a different shirt and jacket for a start, and his hair wasn’t as clean-cut as it had been.
 Little details, but they told a story.